devSchacht/essential-image-optimization/app/partials/book.md

 **Images are still the number one cause of bloat on the web.**

 Images take up massive amounts of internet bandwidth because they often have large file sizes.
 According to the [HTTP Archive](http://httparchive.org/), 60% of the data transferred to fetch a web page is images composed of JPEGs, PNGs and GIFs.
-Images now account for [1.7MB](http://httparchive.org/interesting.php#bytesperpage) of the content loaded for the average site and 45% of these image requests are JPEGs.
+Images now account for [1.7MB](http://httparchive.org/interesting.php#bytesperpage) of the content loaded for the 3.0MB average site.

 <figure>
 <picture>